neu-se/CS4530-Spring-2024/Assignments/ip1/ip1.md

 Start by [downloading the starter code]({{site.baseurl}}{% link /Assignments/ip1/ip1-handout.zip %}).
 Extract the archive and run `npm install` to fetch the dependencies.
 Avery has provided you with some very basic sanity tests that you can extend for testing your implementation as you go.
 You can run these tests with the command `npm test ConnectFour` (note that many tests are *expected* to fail until you have begun to implement the assignment).

 ## Submission Instructions & Grading
-We will make an announcement when the autograder is open for submissions.

 You will submit your assignment to the instance of Autograder.io running at [neu.autograder.io](https://neu.autograder.io).
 Navigate to [neu.autograder.io](https://neu.autograder.io) in your web browser, click the "Sign in" button, and log in with your Northeastern account.
 You should then see the course listed on the neu.autograder.io home page.
+*The autograder will be open by Wed., Jan 10.
+We will publish an announcement indicating when it is open.*

 All students who were enrolled in the class on 1/7 were added to the roster on Autograder.io.
-Please contact the instructors immediately via email or Piazza post if you do not see the course listed on Autograder.io and we add you to the autograder.
+If you do not see the course listed on Autograder.io, please contact the instructors immediately via email or Piazza post so that we can add you.
+If you haven't been added to the course roster yet, you can access the assignment submission page at [this direct link](https://neu.autograder.io/web/project/12).

 To submit your assignment: run the command `npm run zip` in the top-level directory of the handout.
 This will produce a file called `covey-town-townService.zip`.
 Submit that zip file on Autograder.io.